Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/Set-CMMulticastServicePoint.md

 ### -UserName
 Specifies the name of the user that the distribution site system components use to connect to the primary site database.
-If UserName is not specified, the cmdlet uses the computer account of the distribution point to the primary site database.
+If the *UserName* parameter is not specified, the cmdlet uses the computer account of the distribution point to the primary site database.

 ```yaml
 Type: String